LeavingLeaf/Project-4/README.md

 Install and execution instructions:

- -- Used Mongodb with Hadoop.
+  - Used Mongodb with Hadoop.

--- Started the Mongo shell with the command 'mongo' and 'mongod'.
+ - Started the Mongo shell with the command 'mongo' and 'mongod'.

--- Created a Database 'Peoplemongodb' and a collection 'famous-people' inside the database.
+  - Created a Database 'Peoplemongodb' and a collection 'famous-people' inside the database.

--- Inserted 10 documents to this collection from the link https://docs.mongodb.com/manual/reference/bios-example-collection/.
+ -Inserted 10 documents to this collection from the link https://docs.mongodb.com/manual/reference/bios-example-collection/.

--- Grouped documents in a collection and performed aggregation functions like count and sum.
+ -Grouped documents in a collection and performed aggregation functions like count and sum.

--- Performed text search in MongoDB using a text index and $text operator.
+ -Performed text search in MongoDB using a text index and $text operator.

 ### P2.1